zimmerman-team/IATI-Responder-Tool/README.md

 # responder-tool
-This project is the result of a internship at Zimmerman & Zimmerman
+This project is the result of an internship at Zimmerman & Zimmerman